Redesigning UpperlevelCRM for Music Professionals

 UpperLevelCRM will let users streamline customer management, keep track of scheduling which will help team members by centralizing client communication and save valuable time.
 We will measure effectiveness by analyzing daily/weekly appointments and also user feedback from geenie.

-The Strategy
+The Improvements

 To address the issues we identified, I focused on simplifying the user flow, improving clarity in pricing and onboarding, and enhancing product communication to build trust.